 I received this book for free from in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-It is part of the Game of Shadows #1 series and is a on April 2, 2013 and has 304 pages.
+It is part of the Game of Shadows #1 series and is a in Paperback edition on April 2, 2013 and has 304 pages.

 Explore it on Goodreads or Amazon.